Residency Requirement & Exemptions

-The George Washington University requires all first-, second-, and third-year students to reside on campus unless they are approved for a residency exemption.
+The George Washington University requires all first- and second-year students to reside on campus unless they are approved for a residency exemption.

 Since 2006, GW has been in full compliance with the D.C.
 Zoning Commission Residency Policy and its stipulations on DC schools that require all first and second-year students to reside in on-campus housing.
-Several years ago, GW made an institutional policy to further require all third-year students to reside in on-campus housing.
 Collectively, GW's residency requirement is intended to foster community development and best support the undergraduate experience at GW.

 Exemptions to the Residency Requirement

-For students eligible to apply for an exemption, the Residency Exemption Request Form will be available via Campus Living eServices.
+For students eligible to apply for an exemption, the Residency Exemption Request Form will be available via the GW Home Portal.

 - Rising second-year students: